antublue/test-engine/README.md

 Contributions to the Test Engine are both welcomed and appreciated.

-The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.
+The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy, with release branches.

 - The [main](/) branch contains the latest unreleased code
 - Release branches `release-<VERSION>` contains a release's code and documentation